 Integrating Eye Health Into Your Overall Wellness

+Integrate eye health with your overall wellness to achieve the best results.
 Good eye health is closely tied to your overall wellness, and it’s essential to view it holistically.
-Just as you care for your body with exercise, a balanced diet, and mental wellness, your eyes need the same level of attention.
+For the eyes, holistic wellness can help prevent strain and support long-term vision.
+Just as you care for your body with exercise, a balanced diet, and mental wellness, your eyes need the same level of attention, and the benefits of a comprehensive approach extend to both your vision and overall health.

 1. Exercise Regularly